msh100/modem-stats/README.md

 # DOCSIS Channel Parser

-A utility to read channel diagnostics information from DOCSIS modemsand output it in the InfluxDB line protocol.
+A utility to read channel diagnostics information from DOCSIS modems and output it in the InfluxDB line protocol.

 This package is intended to be used within a Telegraf instance.